St. Anne's Church, Biała Podlaska

-St. Anne's Church, in Biała Podlaska, Poland is a Baroque Roman Catholic church.
+St. Anne's Church (Kościół Świętej Anny) is a Baroque Roman Catholic church located in the town of Biała Podlaska, in eastern Poland.

+History

 It was originally built in 1572, on the site of an earlier shrine, as a Protestant church dedicated to the Arianism doctrine.
 The Protestants were expelled in 1596 by Mikołaj Krzysztof "the Orphan" Radziwiłł.
 Between 1597 and 1603 it was rebuilt as a Catholic church, being dedicated to Saint Anne in 1603.
 The church is built in the shape of a Latin cross.

-In a Flèche Katarzyna Sobieska, the sister of King of Poland and wife propraetor of Biała Michał Kazimierz Radziwiłł, installed Crescent under a cross in memory Battle of Vienna.
+Katarzyna Sobieska, who was the sister of King John III Sobieski and the wife to Michał Kazimierz Radziwiłł, installed a crescent under a Latin cross atop the spire to commemorate the victory of the Christian Coalition at the Battle of Vienna.

+Surroundings

-Near to the church there can also be found:
+Near to the church there are multiple structures, including: